 CAFM and CMMS software are both specialized technologies used for management purposes.
 While related, each type of software has unique capabilities.
 Let’s first bring clarity to the definitions of CAFM and CMMS.

-CAFM (Computer-aided facility management) software supports both automated facility and real estate management.
+CAFM (computer-aided facility management) software supports both automated facility and real estate management.
 CAFM software integrates with multiple platforms and helps facilities managers plan and track how facilities are used.
-Facilities managers can use CAFM software to schedule repairs and preventive maintenance, monitor work orders, and adhere to compliance standards.
+FMs can use CAFM software to schedule repairs and preventive maintenance, monitor work orders, and adhere to compliance standards.

 CAFM systems interface with CMMS in addition to other technologies such as computer-aided design (CAD) systems and building information models (BIMs).
 Facilities managers can gain visibility into the enterprise’s buildings, how they are used, the movement of assets, and how each site and its associated assets are being maintained as a result of this integration.